 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘

 sudo‘ to the commands to get root privileges.
-I will show you through the step by step installation Netdata real-time monitoring tools on a CentOS 8.
+I will show you through the step-by-step installation of Netdata real-time monitoring tools on a CentOS 8.

 Install Netdata Monitoring on CentOS 8